Sieradz: World War II

-With the joint German-Soviet invasion of Poland and the outbreak of the Second World War in 1939, Sieradz was attacked on September 9 and occupied by the Wehrmacht.
+With the joint German-Soviet invasion of Poland and the outbreak of the Second World War in 1939, Sieradz was attacked on 9 September and occupied by the Wehrmacht.
 Annexed by Nazi Germany, it was renamed Schieratz and administered as part of the county or district (kreis) of the same name within Reichsgau Wartheland.
 Estimates are that at least 40% of the population of Sieradz was Jewish prior to the German occupation.
 Today, Sieradz commemorates a Day of Judaism each year in January.

 In mid-September 1939, the Germans organized a temporary prisoner-of-war camp in the local prison, in which they held nearly 3,000 Polish soldiers, despite the prison capacity being 1,100.
 During the German occupation, the population was subjected to various atrocities.
 Already on 15 September 1939, the Germans carried out the first public execution of seven Poles in Sieradz.
 In early November 1939, the Germans arrested 62 members of the local elite in order to terrorize the population before the Polish Independence Day (11 November), and then on 14 November they forced local Jews to dig pits for the victims, and afterwards murdered 20 hostages.
 Among the victims were activists, teachers, school principals, craftsmen, policemen, pre-war mayor Ignacy Mąkowski, local officials, judges, and a boy scout.
 522 Poles, families of teachers, officials, policemen, merchants, craftsmen and shop owners, were expelled in late 1939.

 The town was subjected to severe Germanisation, and the Nazis destroyed traces of Polish culture, destroying historical records, monuments, and buildings.
 Street names were changed in an effort to wipe out any connection with a Polish identity.
+In 1941, the German gendarmerie carried out further expulsions of Poles from the present-day districts of Jeziory, Monice and Zapusta Mała, mostly due to the establishment of a military training ground, with the victims either deported to forced labour in Germany or to the Radom District in the more-eastern part of occupied Poland.

 The local prison was one of the most important German prisons in the Reichsgau Wartheland.
 Its prisoners, predominantly Poles and Jews, were subjected to insults, beatings, forced labour, tortures and executions.
 Prisoners were given very low food rations, and meals were even prepared from rotten vegetables, spoiled fish and dead dogs.
 Many prisoners died of exhaustion, starvation or torture.
 After the war, Polish historian Antoni Galiński was able to identify 968 people who died or were shot in the prison and its subcamps in 1940–1945, however the overall number of deaths is certainly higher.
 Despite such circumstances, the Polish resistance movement still operated in the area.
 The last executed prisoner was Antonina Chrystkowa, a female member of the Home Army resistance organization, who was beheaded with an axe on 18 January 1945.
 Another German prison was operated in the present-day district of Chabie; it was subordinate to the main prison in Sieradz.